 The preheader content should not be the same as the subject line.
-It should be personalized and it can include emojis, but the preheader should treated like a small ad or continuation of the subject line.
+It should be personalized, and while it can include emojis, the preheader should be treated like a small ad or the continuation of the subject line.

-If the subject line captures the readers interest, the preheader is often used to validate the expected content.
-For example, here is a sample subject with preheader:
+If the subject line captures the reader’s interest, the preheader is often used to validate the expected content.
+For example, here is a sample subject line with a related preheader:

 Subject: “📅 Amy, we updated our spin class schedule”

-In the above preheader example we include more copy that we expect to be shown in the inbox preview.
-The overflow copy is replaced with ellipses.
-But that’s ok.
+In the above preheader example, we include more copy that we expect to be shown in the inbox preview.
+Any overflow copy will be replaced with ellipses.
+But that’s OK.
 Too much is better than too little!

-Remember, if you don’t set the preheader you are letting the email client pick the text is shows.
+Remember, if you don’t set the preheader, you are letting the email client pick the text it shows.
 If you care about email open rates, always set the preheader.

 You’ve written a killer subject line.
-Optimized it with personalization, emojis, and complimented it with a preheader that just begs for the reader to open an email.
+Optimized it with personalization, included emojis and complimented it with a preheader that just begs for the reader to open an email.

-Don’t hit send just yet.
-There is one more thing to do: set the from address.
+Don’t hit the “send” button just yet.
+There is one more thing to do: Set the “from” address.

-A basic email address is “email@example.com”.
+A basic email address is “email@example.com.”
 But an email address can also include a more friendly name.
-For example, “Rob Howard <firstname.lastname@example.org>”.
-So why not use something descriptive for your marketing emails too.
-For example, “Marketing Webinars <email@example.com>”.
+For example, “Rob Howard <firstname.lastname@example.org>.”

 Your marketing emails should always come from an email address that identifies who the sender is.

-Want to make the email important, make it appear to come from someone senior on your team that customers know.
-Like your CEO, “[Elon Musk] <firstname.lastname@example.org>”.
-Is the email about an upcoming webinar?
-Set the address to include the company name and the focus “Tesla Webinars <email@example.com>”.
+Want to make the email important, make it appear to come from someone senior on your team that customers know?
+Like your CEO, “Elon Musk <firstname.lastname@example.org>.”

 The goal is to use the email address to signal who and what the email is about.